 Users, in particular women, tend to receive a large number of messages, causing the online dating experience to become overwhelming.
 Some users tend to be matched with too many people, unable to distinguish real interest; other users don’t get any matches.

 What does that mean?

 Tinder and the likes of it, where matched users must have expressed a reciprocal interest, are not immune.
-It’s a fact that on Tinder, men like a high-percentage of women (on average 46% of them) and often, this appreciation is not backed by strong interest.
+It’s a fact that on Tinder men like a high percentage of women (on average 46% of them) and often, this appreciation is not backed by strong interest.
 This dilutes the quality of the signal women receive from a match.
-Women on the other hand are more selective and swipe-right only to 14% of the users on average.
-So, in summary, women experience that they are matched with a lot of men, but for many of these men they are not the top priority.
-So they don’t know where to concentrate their attention.
+Women, on the other hand, are more selective and swipe right only to 14% of the users on average.

-This problem affects also the users’ ability to get to know the people they have been matched with.
-According to a study from researches at different universities, men on the leading swiping app message an estimated 7% of their matches and, according to another study, users of the leading swiping app ignore their match’s first message more than half of the time.
+This problem also affects the users’ ability to get to know the people they have been matched with.
+According to a study from research at different universities, men on the leading swiping app message an estimated 7% of their matches and, according to another study, users of the leading swiping app ignore their matches' first message more than half of the time.
 How is it possible?
-It is because they are not really interested in their matches and we are working hard to avoid this.
+It's because they are not really interested in their matches and we are working hard to avoid this.

 pear solves the congestion problem in three ways:

 First, we don’t create hundreds of matches; the number of people you can interact with at the same time is fixed, but large enough for you to enjoy using the app.
 This doesn’t mean you are stuck with them - you can un-match someone and we will match you with someone else.